frederickaplan/fdh/files/PART2/fdh-2-3.md

 ---

-# Writing Systems
+# FDH-2-3: Writing Systems

-## Theses
+#### Theses

-1) Many Writing Systems Exist
+1) Many writing systems exist.

-2) They get transformed when operationalised by a new technology (Printing press, Digital Computer)
+2) They get transformed when operationalised by a new technology (Printing press, Digital Computer).

 3) Ways of writing handwritten and printed texts change over time.

+4) For creating digital representations of these texts one needs to combine powerful digital typography and universal textual representations standards.

+This lecture will briefly present the evolution of handwritten and printed texts.
+The ways to encode this evolution will be detailed in the following lecture.

-## Scripts
+## 1. Scripts

+### 1.1.
+Defintions
-### Scripts and Writing Systems
+#### 1.1.1.
+Scripts and Writing Systems

+First, let's start with some definitions:

-Writing permits to record language in medium more permanent than speech, using a script.
+**_Writing_** is the act of recording language in medium more permanent than speech, by means of a script.

-A script is a set of conventional symbols that can be used to represent in writing one or more languages.

-Components of a script are characters or more generally graphemes.
+By definition, a **_script_** is a set of conventional symbols that can be used to represent in writing one or more languages.
+Components of a script are characters, or more generally **_graphemes_**.

-A writing system is the use of a script in a particular language.
+A **_writing system_** is the use of a script in a particular language.
 The writing systems defines rules and convention on how to interpret the scripts.

-### Characters and Glyphs
+#### 1.1.2.
+Characters and Glyphs

-The graphical representation of a character is called a Glyph.
+The graphical representation of a character (ie. grapheme) is called a **_glyph_**.

-One character may be represented by different Glyphs (depending of positions (character sigma σ or [ς](https://en.wiktionary.org/wiki/ς#Greek) , arabic characters), handwritings, typefaces)
+Beware, however, the relationship between glyph and grapheme is not singular, and the way of writing may depend on the context.

+_One character may indeed be represented by different glyphs_: depending on the typeface, the letter case, or the handwriting, the same character can take different representations.
+In some writing systems, different positions within the word or the sentence call for different glyphs – like is the case for some arabic characters, or for example, with the character sigma (commonly <σ>, but <[ς](https://en.wiktionary.org/wiki/ς#Greek)> when at the end of the word).

-A Glyph may not correspond to a single character (& is a ligature of “e” and “t” and represents “et” or “and”)
+Similarly, a glyph may not correspond to a single character (& is a ligature of “e” and “t” and represents “et” or “and”)

-### The Process of converting Speech into Text and Text into Speech

-Scripts and Writing Systems formalisation can be interpreted as Speech2Text and Text2Speech technology.
+In a way, scripts and writing systems formalisations can be thought of in a similar way as Speech2Text and Text2Speech technologies.

-### Scripts Typologies
+### 1.2.
+Scripts Typologies

-Many Scripts exist or have existed
+We can divide the many scripts that exist or have existed into different categories, according to the value given to their glyphs:

-Pictographic/ideographic : Ideograms representing Concepts (rather than Words) (Aztec, Adinkra used in modern Ghana, ..)
+- **Pictographic/Ideographic**: Glyphs are _ideograms_ representing **concepts** (rather than words).
+Examples include the Aztec writing, or the _Adinkra_ still used in modern Ghana, ..)

-Logographic : Glyphs represent Words or Morphemes (Egyptian, Mayan, Chinese)
+- **Logographic**: Glyphs represent **words or morphemes**, which when are read combined to form the word.
+Examples include: Egyptian, Mayan, or Chinese.

-Syllabaries : Glyphs represent syllables (Japanese Kana, Cherokee)
+- **Syllabaries** : Glyphs represent **syllables**.
+For example, Japanese Kana, or Cherokee.

-Segmental scripts : Glyphs represent phonemes.
-Some have only consonants (Like Hebrew) and some are True Alphabet (Greek, Latin, Cyrillic)
+- **Segmental scripts** : Glyphs represent **phonemes**.
+Some have only consonants (in which case the system belongs to the _abjad_ family, like Hebrew), some combine consonant and vowel in a unique grapheme (the _abugida_ family, e.g. the Brahmic scripts), and finally some are _True Alphabets_ (in which both vowels and consonants have their own grapheme; like in Greek, Latin, or Cyrillic).

+All these examples of scripts have their graphemes effectively represented by a series of lines.
+They are known as **_linear alphabets_**.

-Non linear alphabets are composed of something other than lines on a surface
+But there also exist **non linear alphabets**, which are composed of something other than lines on a surface; for example, Braille, Morse code, or International Maritime Signal Flags.

-\- Braille

-\- Morse codes

-\- International Maritime Signal Flags

-### Undeciphered systems and documents
+- **Undeciphered systems** and documents

-There are still undeciphered systems that could be writing systems
+Among the many systems still to be deciphered today, some could be writing systems:

-\- Cretan hieroglyphs
+- Cretan hieroglyphs

-\- Indus Valley Civilization scripts
+- Indus Valley Civilization scripts

-\- Linear A (Minoan)
+- Linear A (Minoan)

-\- Phaistos Disc
+- Phaistos Disc

-There are also recent manuscript writing in undeciphered and unidentified writing systems.
+Some manuscript writings are also in undeciphered and unidentified writing systems – the most famous example being the Voynich manuscript.
 Some of them could be hoaxes.

-E.g Voynich manuscript

-### Operationalisation of Scripts
+### 1.3.
+Operationalisation of writing scripts.
+Focus: McLuhan and the Typographic Man

-Scripts get operationalised.
-Writing systems evolve over time.
-Most importanly, they can be operationalised using mechanic or digital technology.
+_Writing systems evolve over time_.
+Most importantly, they can be **operationalised** using mechanic or digital technology.
 This causes profound transformation of their diffusion and usage.

-McLuhan : The Phonetic Alphabet and then the Printing Press have changed the human mind.
+In _The Gutenberg Galaxy_, Marshall McLuhan (1911-1980) argues that the phonetic alphabet and then the printing press have changed the human mind.

 With the creation of the movable type, the invention of the “Typographic man” at the Renaissance permits the standardisation and centralisation.
 For McLuhan, the electronics and the digital announces the a new era, a great mutation, a return to orality.

-Each writing system have a profound effect cognitive and cultural effect.
-They exert a “gravitational effect” on cognition.
-Print technology made possible salient trends in the Western World : individualism, democracy, Protestantism, capitalism and nationalism.
-They are all based on "segmentation of actions and functions and principle of visual quantification”.
+Each writing system, he argues, has a profound effect cognitive and cultural effect: they exert a **“gravitational effect”** on cognition.
+Print technology made possible salient trends in the Western World: individualism, democracy, protestantism, capitalism and nationalism.
+They are all based on the "segmentation of actions and functions and principle of visual quantification”.

+Side note: An interesting parallel is that decipherment techniques are changing mimicking the change in digital techniques; as an example, current attempts at deciphering the Voynich manuscript make use of recent AI advances.

-## Handwritten texts
+## 2. Handwritten texts

 ### Evolution of handwritten texts

-Reading difficulty changes with time but paradoxically it is not necessary the older document that are the most difficult to recognised.
+Reading difficulty changes with time but paradoxically it is not necessary the older documents that are the most difficult to recognised.

-The more writting skills get diffuse in the population, the less standardised are the handwritten documents.
+The more writing skills get diffuse in the population, the less standardised are the handwritten documents.

 The handwriting found in some medieval manuscript is often more regular than modern handwriting.
+From a machine-vision point-of-view, it is much easier to read an old document than a recent one.

 In the Carolingian minuscule, the script used in Charlemangne’s empire and its successor states (800-1200) letters and words are clearly separated.

+Caveat: Importance of compairing similar domain documents (adminstrative vs. adminstrative, personal vs. personal, etc.).

 ### Abbreviations

-Medieval texts are highly “compressed”
+A problem: Medieval texts are highly “compressed”.

 One of the central skills in paleography is understanding abbreviations and expanding them correctly.

-Major reference works date from the 19th century.
+Major reference works date from the 19th century:

-\- Chassant (1845)
+- Chassant (1845)

-\- Trice Martin (1892)
+- Trice Martin (1892)

-\- Cappelli (1899)
+- Cappelli (1899)

+Limit of the glyph system: other glyphs (for abbreviations) exist beyond the alphabet.

-Three systems of abbreviation in the antiquity (only indirect evidence as no Roman manuscript is known as an autograph)
+Three systems of abbreviation in the antiquity (only indirect evidence as no Roman manuscript is known as an autograph):

-\- Tironian notae (system for making quick transcriptions)
+- Tironian notae (system for making quick transcriptions)

-\- Notae Iuris (abbreviations used by the legal profession)
+- Notae Iuris (abbreviations used by the legal profession)

-\- Nomina Sacra (abbreviations found in early Christian writings)
+- Nomina Sacra (abbreviations found in early Christian writings)

 Motivation for abbreviations :

-\- save space or to save time, but not only :
+- save space or to save time, but not only :

-\- language-independent communication in a multilingual environment
+- language-independent communication in a multilingual environment

-\- the avoidance of using a sacred name
+- the avoidance of using a sacred name

-\- allegoric, ritualistic, and occult purposes related to alchemical and magical symbols
+- allegoric, ritualistic, and occult purposes related to alchemical and magical symbols

 Examples

 Suspension : abbreviating a word by omitting a number of characters at the end

 AUG.
 ‘Augustus’

 ib. ‘ibidem’

 fq ‘filius quondam’